nexiality/documentation/userguide/InstallingNexial.md

 </div>
 <br/>

-For troubleshooting or any other issues read the following steps:

 ### Check Excel Version
 Nexial requires Excel 2007/2010 or above.
 It requires the use of XLSX format (old XLS format not supported).